bocchino/AppleCore/DOS3.3/README.txt

    Apple II one, plus older ROM images patched to work with the editor.
-The editor resides in $D000 RAM bank 1, so it works seamlessly with whatever is in bank 2 (usually Applesoft or Integer basic).
+The editor resides in $D000 RAM bank 1, so it works seamlessly with whatever is in bank 2 (usually Applesoft or Integer BASIC).
 Also, the editor is invoked automatically by AppleCore programs that ask for input via MON.GETLN.

 Please note: